 If the alleged assault involved a firearm, the punishment may be up to four years in state prison for a felony conviction or up to a year in county jail if the charge is a misdemeanor, in addition to fines.
 The punishment is up to nine years in prison if the firearm involved is a semi-automatic weapon.
 If the assault involves an assault weapon such as a machine gun or .50 caliber machine gun, the punishment may be up to 12 years in prison.

 The punishments are more severe if the person assaulted with a deadly weapon was a law enforcement officer, firefighter, bus or taxi driver, or other protected person.

 Conviction of assault with a deadly weapon also may be counted as a strike under California's Three Strikes Law.
 If you have a strike conviction on your record, you will face enhanced penalties for a subsequent conviction.

 Defense of An ADW Charge in Santa Barbara, CA

 An assault with a deadly weapon charge is serious, but you have the chance to avoid maximum penalties or even a conviction altogether with a skilled criminal defense lawyer working the case.
 We know this because we have successfully represented clients facing this type of charge.

 There are a number of valid defenses that may be employed to rebut ADW charges:

-Our attorneys are known for being willing to take any case to trial because they have full confidence in their courtroom skills and command of California's criminal law.
+Our attorney is known for being willing to take any case to trial because they have full confidence in their courtroom skills and command of California's criminal law.
 California's criminal justice system is harsh and can affect the rest of your life, even as a first-time offender.
 The skill of the criminal defense lawyer you choose will determine in large part the outcome of your case.

-If you or a loved one has been charged with assault with a deadly weapon in Santa Barbara or anywhere in Southern California, contact Andrade Law Offices at (805) 962.4944 for a free, no-obligation consultation.
+If you or a loved one has been charged with assault with a deadly weapon in Santa Barbara or anywhere in Southern California, contact Andrade Law Offices for a free, no-obligation consultation.